johannfaouzi/pyts/README.md

 [Multiple Coefficient Binning]() and
 [Symbolic Fourier Approximation]().
-- `bag_of_words`: This module consists of a class [BagOfWords]() that transforms time series into bag of words.
+- `bag_of_words`: This module consists of a class [BagOfWords]() that transforms time series into bags of words.
 This approach is quite common in time series classification.
 - `classification`: This module provides implementations of algorithms that can classify time series.
 The available algorithms are